-The idea of retiring to another country may be appealing, but don’t make any decisions until you carefully consider how living abroad will affect your lifestyle and your finances.
+The idea of retiring in another country may be appealing, but don’t do so before weighing how living abroad will affect your lifestyle and finances.

-The cost of living often is cheaper outside the U.S., but there are many other issues to consider.
-They include your ability to adapt to a foreign culture, overcoming language barriers and finding access to quality health care.
+The cost of living can be cheaper outside the U.S., but there are many other issues to consider.
+They include your ability to adapt to a foreign culture, overcome language barriers and find access to quality health care.
 You’ll also need to adjust to living far away from friends and family members.

 “To move to a place just because you think you can get by cheaply isn’t a good motivation,” says Kathleen Peddicord, author of “How to Retire Overseas: Everything You Need to Know to Live Well (for Less) Abroad.”

 Good candidates for living abroad have a strong sense of adventure and curiosity about other countries, she adds.
-What follows are seven things to consider before you decide to retire in a foreign country.
+Following are some things to consider before deciding to retire in a foreign country.

 1. How will you find quality health care?

 People often buy health insurance policies that will cover them during their time abroad.
-In some countries, medical care is so reasonable that many expatriates decide to pay out of pocket, says Dan Prescher, a senior editor for International Living who lives in Mérida, the capital of Mexico’s Yucatan State.
+In some countries, the cost of medical care is so reasonable that many expatriates decide to pay out of pocket, says Dan Prescher, a senior editor for International Living who lives in Mérida, the capital of Mexico’s state of Yucatan.

 Throughout the world, the closer you live to major metropolitan areas, the more likely you’ll be able to find quality medical care, he adds.
 While small towns offer a lower cost of living, they typically have fewer medical facilities.